Judge Not Impressed With DOJ's Attempt To Claim Presidential Tweets And Orders Don't Mean Anything

 The DOJ also argued it could still withhold the information under other exemptions.
 Wrong again, the court declares.
 The DOJ cannot effectively nullify a presidential order simply by switching black-bar horses midstream.

 The court is giving the DOJ a second chance to explain itself and its refusal to accept presidential orders and tweets at face value.
 But it will have to do so with sworn statements, rather than dropping a bunch of questionable assertions into the judge's inbox.
-In the meantime, it will have to hope the President stops handing FOIA plaintiffs with tweeted gifts.
+In the meantime, it will have to hope the President stops handing FOIA plaintiffs tweeted gifts.

 Reader Comments